 - To provide a comprehensive collection of instructional materials selected in compliance with basic written selection principles, and to provide maximum accessibility to these materials.

-- To provide materials that will support the curriculum, taking into consecration the individual's needs, and the varied interests, abilities, soci-economic backgrounds, and maturity levels of the students served.
+- To provide materials that will support the curriculum, taking into consideration the individual's needs, and the varied interests, abilities, soci-economic backgrounds, and maturity levels of the students served.

 - To provide materials for teachers and students that will encourage growth in knowledge, and that will develop literary, cultural and aesthetic appreciation, and ethical standards.